 Corsair 2x16GB Vengeance LPX DDR4-3600$83This Vengeance LPX kit from Corsair provides plenty of 32GB capacity, thanks to its dual 16GB sticks.
 Plus, they are running at a fast 3600MHz with impressive 18-22-22 timings for excellent all-around performance on any platform!

 The high speed of this RAM will help not only the CPU, but the built-in graphics too, as it borrows system RAM for its image processing.
 Just make sure to enable the faster speed in the motherboard's UEFI to take advantage of it!

 Solid-State Drive –

-SilverStone GD09B-C ATX Case$115This case is the perfect choice for a high-end HTPC.
+SilverStone GD09-C$115This case is the perfect choice for a high-end HTPC.
 At just under 27 liters, it’s the smallest ATX-class HTPC case on the market, and allows you to use powerful video cards or other expansion cards, plus up to two 3.5″ hard drives and an optical drive.
 For cooling, it includes one pre-installed 120mm low-noise fan, with room for two more.
-One more note: this is the newest version, which includes both a USB Type-A port and a USB Type-C port on the front panel, and we’ve made sure to select a motherboard that has the necessary Type-C header.
+And this updated version of the GD09 includes a USB Type-C connector up front that interfaces with modern peripherals.